-Millennium Care is small, family a ran care home with vision be stakeholder value led. a to group
+Millennium Care is a family home small, ran care vision be stakeholder group with to value led.

 This means that at the centre of what we do, we seek to have a positive impact on all of our stakeholders, be it those in our care, those who work for us and the communities we serve.
 Over the past year we have worked closely with a number of high impact organisations and charities to make a positive contribution to our communities and the world.
 These include over 40 organisations where we have donated, contributed our time and shared our expertise.